chec/commercejs-nextjs-demo-store/README.md

 NODE_ENV=
 ```

 This file is meant to not be committed to source control and also will be hidden in file browsers.
-Be sure to add your `.env` containing your API key to `.gitignore`.
-Lastly, commit your local repository to git.

-**STEP 4.** Seed the data necessary to power your Chec store and start your development environment
+**STEP 3.** Seed the data necessary to power your Chec store and start your development environment
 ```bash
 # Seed data in /seeds into your Chec account
 yarn seed